Kotlin/KEEP/proposals/explicit-api-mode.md

 * Compiler requires you to specify the explicit type of property/function when it is exposed to the public/published API.

+* Compiler requires you to explicitly [propagate experimental status](https://kotlinlang.org/docs/reference/experimental.html#propagating-use) for functions which contain experimental types in the signature.

 * Compiler warns you when exposed to public API declaration does not have a KDoc.

 ### Public API definition